-Revolving Credit facility
+Revolving Credit Facility

-The Company entered into a £15,000,000 Revolving Credit Facility agreement with Butterfield Bank (Guernsey) Limited on 22 March 2022 replacing the facility previously held at the Royal Bank of Scotland International Limited to fund development expenditure.
+The Company entered into a £15,000,000 Revolving Credit Facility agreement with Butterfield Bank (Guernsey) Limited on 22 March 2022 to fund development expenditure.
 The facility is guaranteed by the States of Guernsey.
 This is accounted for using the accruals method and any interest paid and accrued is transferred to the current incomplete developments, proportionally on the amounts spent during the period.
 Set up costs and the States of Guernsey guarantee costs are expensed annually.